88% of sellers find developing relationships virtually challenging. It’s one of the biggest challenges sellers face today.

 There are also downsides of video you need to be aware of and attend to:

 - Your energy.
 Zoom fatigue is real.
 Do your best to spread calls out so you're not on back-to-back-to-back video calls.
-It can take a lot out of you.
-Recharge in between.
+It can take a lot out of you so be sure to recharge in between.
+You can also use asynchronous (or pre-recorded) videos to maintain a face-to-face connection while cutting back on meetings.
+Vidyard offers 12 tips to combat Zoom fatigue.

 - Mistakes are magnified.
 How often during a face-to-face meeting do you sit three feet from the other person and stare only at them for an hour?
 It doesn’t happen.
 There are other things going on in the room.
 Other people.
 Background noises.
 When you're on video, you can't hide.
 Any mistakes you make are magnified because all eyes are up close and on you.